-Amanda Kitzberger serves as Hillman's Vice President Human Resources and Administration since 2021.
+Amanda Kitzberger serves as Hillman's Vice President, General Counsel, and Secretary since February 2023.
+From July 2021 to January 2023, Ms. Kitzberger served as Hillman's Vice President Human Resources and Administration.
 Ms Kitzberger served as Assistant General Counsel at Hillman from 2019 to 2021.
 Prior to joining Hillman, Ms. Kitzberger was the Vice President and General Counsel at Clopay Plastic Products Co from 2014 to 2018 and served in in-house legal counsel roles at GOJO Industries, Inc. from 2008 to 2014.